 In the second half of 2022, we began generating revenue from the sale of our approved drug product RELYVRIO, known as ALBRIOZA in Canada.
-In April 2024, we announced that we have started a process with the FDA and Health Canada to voluntarily discontinue the marketing authorizations for RELYVRIO®/ALBRIOZATM for the treatment of ALS and remove the product from the market in the U.S. and Canada.
+In April 2024, we announced that we had started a process with the FDA and Health Canada to voluntarily discontinue the marketing authorizations for RELYVRIO®/ALBRIOZATM for the treatment of ALS and remove the product from the market in the U.S. and Canada.
 As of April 4, 2024, RELYVRIO/ALBRIOZA was no longer available for new patients.
-We also announced a restructuring plan designed to focus our resources on key clinical and preclinical programs (the Restructuring Plan).
-The Restructuring Plan includes a reduction in force which is expected to reduce our workforce by approximately 70% and a decrease in external financial commitments outside of its priority areas.
-We expect to substantially complete the Restructuring Plan by the end of the third quarter of 2024.
-As part of this Restructuring Plan, we expect to incur severance and severance-related charges of approximately \$19.1 million.
+We also announced the Restructuring Plan designed to focus our resources on key clinical and preclinical programs.
+The Restructuring Plan includes a reduction in force which is expected to reduce our workforce by approximately 70% and a decrease in external financial commitments outside of our priority areas.
+We substantially completed the Restructuring Plan in the second of 2024.
 To date, we have financed our operations primarily through revenue from the sale of our approved products, the sale and issuance of common stock, convertible preferred stock and convertible notes.
-As of March 31, 2024, we had cash, cash equivalents and short-term investments of \$373.3 million.
+As of June 30, 2024, we had cash, cash equivalents and short-term investments of \$309.8 million.

-From inception through March 31, 2024, we have raised \$669.5 million in aggregate proceeds, net of issuance costs, primarily from the issuance of common stock, convertible preferred stock, convertible notes and grant agreements.
 Based on our current operational plans and assumptions, we believe that our existing cash, cash equivalents, and short-term investments, will be sufficient to meet our anticipated operating and capital expenditure requirements for at least twelve months after the date of the filing of this Quarterly Report.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.

-Capital Resources
+Capital Resources and Uses

-We expect to incur significant expenses in connection with our ongoing activities, particularly as we advance the preclinical activities, manufacturing and clinical trials of AMX0035 and any other current or future product candidates or acquire or in-license additional product candidates or products.
+We expect to incur significant expenses in connection with our ongoing activities, particularly as we advance the preclinical activities, manufacturing and clinical trials of AMX0035, avexitide and any other current or future product candidates or acquire or in-license additional product candidates or products.
 In addition, we expect to continue to incur costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.
-Because we no longer qualify as an emerging growth company as defined in the JOBS Act and we are currently considered a large accelerated filer, we are no longer currently entitled to rely on exemptions from certain compliance requirements that are applicable to companies that are emerging growth companies including, among other requirements, the auditor attestation requirements of Section 404(b) and reduced reporting requirements.
+Because we no longer qualify as an emerging growth company as defined in the JOBS Act and we are currently considered an accelerated filer, we are no longer currently entitled to rely on exemptions from certain compliance requirements that are applicable to companies that are emerging growth companies including, among other requirements, the auditor attestation requirements of Section 404(b) and reduced reporting requirements.
 We expect to incur significant expenses as we: